StevenTammen/StevenTammen.github.io/README.md

 ### Benevolent Dictator For Life Powers

-Like Python's Guido van Rossum and Vim's Bram Moolenaar, this site has a Benevolent Dictator For Life: me.
 I enjoy working with other people -- and benefit immensely from constructive criticism and new perspectives -- but ultimately, decisions about the direction of this site come down to me.
 In particular, this means that I alone will choose:

 1. what gets written about
 2. which improvements find their way into the main repository, and
 3. how things are shared and licensed

 I want to be transparent about this: all contributions to this site are subject to the three statements above.
 Now, I am perfectly happy to discuss my reasoning for any given decision I make.
-As a human being, I am subject to many [cognitive biases](https://en.wikipedia.org/wiki/List_of_cognitive_biases) that can lead to irrational decisionmaking: sometimes I am wrong.
+As a human being, I am subject to many [cognitive biases](https://en.wikipedia.org/wiki/List_of_cognitive_biases) that can lead to irrational decision-making, meaning that I am sometimes wrong (just like everybody is from time to time).
 If you think I am wrong, tell me *why*.
 I can't promise that I'll always change my mind to agree with you, but I can promise that I will give your view as fair a hearing as I can.

 If it works out that there is a writing topic that you are really passionate about but I am not (for whatever reason), or something you think should be changed but I do not (for whatever reason), or work that you did that you don't want to be opensourced under copyleft (for whatever reason), it is better all the way around if you create a site of your own to do things your way (I'd be happy to help and contribute!).